 FUEL FREEDOM AS ONE OF THE SOLUTIONS

-Our complete dependence on gasoline limits our ability to reduce carbon levels in the atmosphere without causing great harm to our economy and quality of life.
+Our complete dependence on petroleum-based fuels limits our ability to reduce carbon levels in the atmosphere without severely damaging the economy and our quality of life.

-But if we created a truly competitive marketplace in which consumers could choose between gasoline and cheaper, cleaner-burning alternatives like ethanol, methanol and compressed natural gas, we could quickly replace millions of gallons of gasoline.
-Since the average American car emits about six tons of carbon dioxide each year, the environmental benefits of replacement fuels would add up quickly if those fuels were easily accessible. .
+But if we created a truly competitive marketplace in which consumers could choose between gasoline and cheaper, cleaner-burning alternatives like ethanol, and methanol, we could quickly replace millions of gallons of gasoline.
+Since the average American car emits more than 4 metric tons of carbon dioxide each year, the environmental benefits of replacement fuels would add up quickly if those fuels were easily accessible.

 In this case, what’s good for the economy would also be good for the planet.